The church fathers were the significant leaders of the church in the first few centuries AD, living

 Quintus Septimus Florens Tertullianus, known as Tertullian, lived most of his life in Carthage.
 He was a son of a pagan

 Roman government official and became a Roman lawyer.
 He studied in Rome, where he was converted in 197 after being impressed at the courage of Christian martyrs.
-He was the first major Christian author to write in Latin, introducing many of the common theological terms (The father of Latin Christianity).
-He was the first person to use the term "Trinity".
+He was the first major Christian author to write in Latin, introducing many of the common theological terms.
+He is remembered as the father of Latin Christianity.
+He was the first person to use the term 'Trinity'.
 He is known for his pithy sayings, like, "The blood of the Christians is the seed of the church".
 He had strict moral views which led him to join the severe ascetic Montanists in 207, being disenchanted with the lax worldliness of the priests of the Roman church.
 He gives us the first reference to infant baptism, in 197, when he condemns the practice.
 He also opposed the growing distinction between clergy and laity.

 His books include: